Core Program Application

 Do I need to be the strongest technically?

-What if my main signal right now is academic performance?
+What if my main strength right now is academic performance?

-That's a good start — especially if the classes are rigorous (MATH 411, STAT 414, CSCE 221 are high-signal courses).
+That's a good start, especially if the classes are challenging (MATH 411, STAT 414, CSCE 221 are high-value courses).
 The easiest upgrade is to pair strong academics with one concrete project or competition attempt so we can see initiative outside the classroom.
 Make the project your hook, not your GPA.

 What kinds of projects stand out?

-Anything you can explain clearly — not the most impressive thing, but the most honest thing:
+Anything you can explain clearly.
+The most honest thing, not the most impressive one:

-• Backtests on any dataset, even if the strategy doesn't work — write up why
+• Backtests on any dataset.
+If the strategy doesn't work, write up why.

 • Options pricing tools built from scratch, even simple ones

-• Market-making simulators, trading games, anything that required decisions
+• Market-making simulators, trading simulations, anything that required decisions

 • Research notebooks where you tried to find something and documented what you found